asdwqewrsfd/asdwqewrsfd.github.io/contents/home.md

 [![senli1073](https://img.shields.io/badge/senli1073-github-blue?logo=github)](https://github.com/senli1073)

-He is currently pursuing a Master's Degree in Computer Science, at School of Computer Science and Technology, China University of Mining and Technology, China.
+He is currently pursuing a Bachelor's Degree in Applied Physics and Computer Science and Technology, at University of Science and Technology of China.

 #### Email
-sli[at]cumt.edu.cn
+ruiqingzang[at]berkeley.cn

 #### Education
-M.E., Computer Science and Technology, China University of Mining and Technology, 2022—2025 (expected).\
+B.S., Applied Physics, University of Science and Technology of China, 2021—2025 (expected).\
-B.E., Data Science and Big Data Technology, China University of Mining and Technology, 2018—2022.
+B.S., Computer Science and Technology, University of Science and Technology of China, 2022—2025 (expected).

 #### Research Interests
-Deep Learning, Artificial Intelligence Seismology, Mine Microseismic.
+Experimental Condensed Matter Physics, Strongly Correlated Systems, 2D Materials.